 - You can zoom in on an active part so that it fills the screen by selecting "Zoom to Event" from the Zoom submenu on the Edit menu. - The button "Show Part Borders" can be used if you want to see clearly defined borders for the active part.
 When this is activated, all parts except the active one are grayed out, making the borders easily discernible.
 There are also two "markers" in the ruler with the name of the active part, marking its beginning and end.
 These can be moved freely to change the part borders.
+Moving them does not alter the size of the part itself though.

-&quot;Show Part Borders" activated on the toolbar.
+"Show Part Borders" activated on the toolbar.

-It is possible to cycle between parts, making them active, with key commands.
+• It is possible to cycle between parts, making them active, with key commands.

-In the Key Commands dialog - Edit category, there are two functions: "Activate Next Part" and "Activate Previous Part".
+In the Key Commands dialog - Edit page, there are two functions: "Activate Next Part" and "Activate Previous Part".
 If you assign key commands to these, you can use them to cycle between parts.
-Please refer to page 805 for instructions on how to set up key commands.
+Please refer to page 801 for instructions on how to set up key commands.